CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 #### Kong API Gateway Routes Configuration

+The Snapshot file is in "YAML Files/Kong/Snapshot" folder.
+File format is JSON and you can import it in your Kong instance using Konga Admin Dashboard.

 ### Install project with Docker Container

 Just use the DOckerfile to build image.
 After that use **"docker run"** command to run microservices.